 The debtors' balance represents the amount due to the Council from customers or grants outstanding from funding bodies.
-A bad debt provision of £11.189m is held within the bodies external to general government category above to provide against the risk of default on debt outstanding from trade, or non-government, debtors (2014/15: £10.955m); the figure has increased by £0.234m following review of required provisions.
+A bad debt provision of £11.847m is held within the bodies external to general government category above to provide against the risk of default on debt outstanding from trade, or non-government, debtors (2015/16: £11.189m).